2023 Best Graphic Communications Schools in the Great Lakes Region

 Top 10 Best Graphic Communications Schools

-Our analysis found Northeast Wisconsin Technical College to be the best school for graphic communications students who want to pursue a degree in the Great Lakes Region .
+Our 2023 rankings named Northeast Wisconsin Technical College the best school in the Great Lakes Region for graphic communications students.
 NWTC is a large public school located in the city of Green Bay.

-You’ll join some of the best and brightest minds around you if you attend Illinois State University.
-The school came in at #2 on this year’s Best Graphic Communications Schools in the Great Lakes Region list.
-Located in the medium-sized suburb of Normal, Illinois State is a public college with a fairly large student population.
+The excellent programs at Illinois State University helped the school earn the #2 place on this year’s ranking of the best graphic communications schools in the Great Lakes Region .
+Located in the medium-sized suburb of Normal, Illinois State is a public school with a fairly large student population.

 After completing their degree, graphic communication graduates from Illinois State carry an average student debtload of $19,500.